Hampton National Cemetery (VAMC)

 This small parcel of land, less than one-fifth acre, is located on the grounds of the Hampton Veterans Affairs Medical Center complex in Hampton, Va.
 Composed of 22 graves aligned in three rows, it is the smallest cemetery overseen by VA.

-Hampton VAMC cemetery was transferred from the Department of the Army to the Veterans Administration in September 1973.
+Hampton National Cemetery (VAMC) was transferred from the Department of the Army to the Veterans Administration in September 1973.
 It was one of 21 Veteran Administration cemeteries located on medical center grounds that were combined with the existing national cemeteries to form the National Cemetery system.